1144042967/auto-resource/README.md

 ## Generator
 - The maximum power generation is 9,223,372,036,854,775,807 FE/t
 - The default initial power generation is 1 FE/t.
-Every second, the power generation increases by 1 FE/t, and it may not reach full power generation in one's lifetime
+Every second, the power generation increases by 1 FE/t, and you need a beacon to reach the max power
 - The generator will actively transmit electricity evenly to the six veneers, or other MOD wires can be used to extract FE
 - Synthetic materials require redstone and smooth stone
+- In the case of redstone activation, if there is a beacon below, the increased power generation per second will be an additional 1% of the current power generation

 ## Fluid machine
 - Support the generation of Water and Lava